← Back to 史記

 使

-In the nineteenth year, Duke Xian said: 'Beginning with my first lords Zhuang Bo and Wu Gong, who executed Jin's chaos, Guo often helped Jin attack me, and again hid Jin's fled princes.
-Indeed, they made rebellion.
+In the nineteenth year, Duke Xian said: 'Beginning with my first lords Zhuang Bo and Wu Gong, who put down Jin's disorder, Guo often helped Jin attack us and again sheltered Jin princes who had fled.
+Indeed, they rebelled.
 If they are not executed, they will later leave descendants worry.'
-He then made Xun Xi with Qu Chan's horses request passage through Yu.
+He then sent Xun Xi with the horses of Quchan to request passage through Yu.
 Yu granted passage.
 He then attacked Guo, took its Xia Yang, and returned.

 28

 Duke Xian privately told Li Ji and said: 'I desire to depose the crown prince and replace him with Xi Qi.'
-Li Ji wept and said: 'The crown prince's establishment, all feudal lords already know it, and he frequently led troops, and common people attached to him.
-How can you, with a lowly concubine's reason, depose the proper and establish a concubine?
+Li Ji wept and said: 'The crown prince's establishment is already known to all the feudal lords, and he has repeatedly led troops, so the common people are attached to him.
+How can you, for the sake of a lowly concubine, depose the legitimate son and establish the son of a concubine?
 If the lord must do it, this concubine will commit suicide.'
-Li Ji pretended to praise the crown prince, but secretly made people slander and harm the crown prince, desiring to establish her own son.
+Li Ji feigned praise for the crown prince, but secretly had people slander him, wishing to establish her own son.

 29